 Old Florida Menu

-Named after its flora and fauna, Florida has been home to hunters and gathers since the first native inhabitants thousands of years ago.
+Named after its flora and fauna, Florida has been home to hunters and gathers thousands of years since its first native inhabitants.
 This menu commemorates the culinary history of the Sunshine State.
-The Old Florida wilderness was trekked by the native Calusa Indians, Tequesta and Seminole Indians followed by explorers who learned to use what they gathered in the Pine Hammocks and marshes.
-These techniques have been handed down through the centuries and are still practiced by Gladesmen who continue to depend on the Sea of Grass to feed their families.
+The Old Florida wilderness was trekked by the native Calusa Indians, Tequesta, and Seminole Indians, followed by explorers who learned to use what they gathered in the Pine Hammocks and marshes.
+These techniques have been handed down through the centuries and are still practiced by Gladesmen who depend on the Sea of Grass to feed their families.

 - Bone in Pork Butt marinated for 48 hours using our signature Everglades rub and fresh citrus then slow roasted and shredded for your delight and adorned with local Florida palm tree leaves.
 Upgrade to Whole Pig (+$5/pp)

-- Fresh, locally sourced whole snapper marinated for 24 hours in fresh citrus, chopped garlic and a blend of herbs and spices then grilled whole on site.
-The Old Florida Mangroves is where saltwater and fresh water meet and where snapper lives until it's time to swim out to the big blue sea, then onto your plate.
+- Fresh, locally sourced whole Grouper marinated for 24 hours in fresh citrus, chopped garlic and a blend of herbs and spices then grilled whole on site.
+The Old Florida Mangroves is where saltwater and fresh water meet and where Groupers lives until it's time to swim out to the big blue sea, then onto your plate.

 Smoked Turkey Breast

 - Sliced Turkey Breast is topped with a silky home-made gravy and garnished with fresh Thyme and Orange slices.
 Using similar wood smoking methods as Old Florida natives, our turkey is smoked for 8 hours and slow roasted until tender.